Manage your research data to help you:

 How long are you required to retain the research data?

-Will human participants be involved, if so, what consent would be required?
+Will human participants be involved, if so, how will you protect their privacy and what consent would be required?

 Is your data considered sensitive?